BahMoh/website_test/_pages/CourseYY.md

 title: "Course YY"
 permalink: /CourseYY/
 ---
-This is the fucking Course YY.
+This is the Course YY page.
+You can choose the experiments from the above navigation bar.